Wondering how to choose business time-tracking software? Our guide will help you to find what kind of tool will work best for you.

 Kimai is an open-source time-tracking application that works as a web service.
-The program allows to configure regular worker, admin and customer accounts with different data access levels.
+The program allows you to configure regular worker, admin and customer accounts with different data access levels.

 The app provides basic timesheet and invoicing functionality.
 Users can track their time expenses with a timer and then, if necessary, edit their entries.
 As for cost and billing features, Kimai supports user rates, entry of project budgets and expenses, as well as invoice export.

 Rachota is a portable time-tracking software for Linux, Windows and Mac OS X. It can run everywhere, as it allows to keep time-tracking data on a USB drive.

 Alongside with collecting time-track data, the app analyzes it and suggests hints on how to use time more efficiently.
 What’s more, it has reporting and invoicing functionality.